kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: I'm using the GUI xamarin wallet, and when I start it up I get an error: `Could not load file or assembly Newtonsoft.Json`**

     A: You need to download the .zip file from the github, not just the .exe file - <https://github.com/turtlecoin/desktop-xamarin/releases> , you need all these files for the GUI to work.

+* **Q: I'm using the GUI xamarin wallet, and it fails to connect to the daemon**

+    A: There are multiple reasons this can occur.
+Try opening walletd.log and scrolling to the bottom to determine what is occuring.
+  * A wrong password - check walletd.log to check if this is occuring.
+If you are sure your password is correct, this link could be helpful - <https://github.com/turtlecoin/desktop-xamarin/issues/14>
+  * You have another walletd.exe or TurtleCoind.exe process running.
+Only one of these can be running at once, and the GUI launches it's own.
+Check task manager and close down any of these processes and try again.
+  * walletd is importing blocks from the DB, which takes a while and so the GUI thinks it has crashed.
+Solution here - <https://github.com/turtlecoin/desktop-xamarin/issues/17#issuecomment-366790435>
+  * If all else fails, if you have your private keys then you can instead import your wallet into simplewallet.

 ## Other